jlviper44/Prismatic-Player/README.md

 # Prismatic-Player
 ###### By: Justin Lee
 Prismatic Player is a GUI (Graphical User Interface) for viewing songs that you are currently playing from Spotify.
-According to the colors that are used in the songs's album artwork, the colors of the backgorund, buttons, and text adapt respectively.
+According to the colors that are used in the song's album artwork, the colors of the background, buttons, and text adapt respectively.

+Supports both horizontal and vertical monitor layouts.
 ## Download Instructions
 1. Click the Green Button in the upper right hand corner called Code
 2. Click download zip or